wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.IV.5
 <p class=fip id=p5>
-5.&emsp;The value of the Atonement does not lie in the manner in which it is expressed.
+5. The value of the Atonement does not lie in the manner in which it is expressed.
 ²In fact, if it is used truly, it will inevitably be expressed in whatever way is most helpful to the receiver.
 3This means that a miracle, to attain its full efficacy, must be expressed in a language that the recipient can understand without fear.
 ⁴This does not necessarily mean that this is the highest level of communication of which he is capable.